 After the meeting my wife and I headed back to the family plot and began the work of locating each of the graves, cleaning them a bit (gently) and for some of them pressing aluminum foil to the engravings for the pictures.
 Afterwards we stopped back by and told Gretchen about confirming that Gertrude’s stone was not at her grave and that it was definitely the one that was leaning against Ella’s grave.
 She was going to arrange to get it returned to the proper location.
 All in all it had been a fantastic day.

 It was the following week that I was contacted by message on Ancestry.Com by a great-granddaughter of Ella’s brother, Earl.
 She was looking for some possible photos dealing with her direct line and since the family tree I have on Ella is private she was unable to tell if I had anything.
-I had enough info on this lady from her message that I was able to fairly quickly do some Googling and confirm that she was related as she said so I replied.
+I had enough info on this lady from her message that I was able to fairly quickly do some Googling and confirm that she was related as she said, so I replied.
 I am so glad I did.
 Jeanette is now a dear friend, great fun, and like me, the family genealogist.
-Unlike me, she is one of those lucky ones that get a ton of family documents and pictures handed down to her.
+Unlike me, she is one of those lucky ones that get a ton of family documents and pictures handed down to them.
 It was through her that I found out about the family lore of Earl being Ella’s foster brother, although we both believe he may be related by blood to the Harper family somehow.

 For now this is where it ends for me, temporarily at least.
 I still have research to do, specifically a trip to the Seventh-Day Adventist Church in Nashville I mentioned earlier and also one to the Sumner County Archives.
-Unfortunately the Archives is only open weekdays and my work schedule just doesn’t fit that time-frame for now.
+Unfortunately the Archives is only open on weekdays and my work schedule just doesn’t fit that time-frame for now.

 At the beginning of this blog I mentioned that I thought it was sad that not much was known about Ella.
 Now I feel she had a sad life also.
 She is born with a deformity that had to be tough to deal with.
 Loses her twin brother when he is only a few months old.
-While probably a typical, emotional 14 year girl she takes a job where the customers are at times cruel in their reactions to her, so you know her self-esteem had to be near rock bottom.
+While probably a typically emotional 14 year old girl, she takes a job where the customers are at times cruel in their reactions to her, so you know her self-esteem had to be near rock bottom.
 I believe this why she quit the business so early, even though she was making great wages.
 She goes home to be normal again and ends up being a spinster until she was 35, another embarrassment for that time.
 Ella has a child right away who only lives a few months and then adopts one later only to have this child die within two or three months.
-And finally she herself passes away three years later from cancer.
+And finally, she herself passes away three years later from cancer.

 A huge Thank You! to Kim (my wife), Jeanette Daeschner and Gretchen Skaggs for taking some of this journey with me.

-Update 23 April 2015: Got it confirmed today through the wife a descendant of Ella’s sister Jessie that this Ella was the correct Ella.
+Update 23 April 2015: Got it confirmed today through the wife of a descendant of Ella’s sister Jessie that this Ella was the correct Ella.
 Her husband was told about his great aunt Ella by his mother.
 Also, she confirmed that Ella’s brother Earl was a foster brother.
 Not only that, but apparently he was literally found on their porch in a basket and the family still has the basket.

 Update 7 May 2015: Sometimes you should take your own advice.
 I normally tell beginning genealogists to always scour over your documents.
 Many times they leave valuable clues.
 For example, you will often find family members living near by.
 Well, while creating this blog I had noticed on the 1880 Census that there was a farmer named W. Hooper Harris and his family at the top of the page.
 I couldn’t believe my luck.
 The name of the sideshow she performed with was the W.H.
 Harris’s Nickel-Plate Circus.
 So apparently he was a neighbor and had convinced them somehow to let him take her and make them all some money.
 My feelings towards this guy were not good at this point.
 But just to make sure I went ahead and started his tree to see what I could find.
 Without getting into the details, it turned out to be an entirely different W.H.
 Harris.
 It was just some weird coincidence, which actually happens quite often in genealogy.
 The one who owned the circus was from Canada and lived and died in Chicago in 1901.

 Update 5 Jul 2015: I had assumed that Ella and Robert met in some school but I don’t believe so now.
 Just discovered that she and her mother were living in Nashville earlier than I thought.
 Ella and her mother (Mrs M A Harper) are located near the bottom right of the page.
 Note the address as 24 Edgefield.
 1903 Directory.
 So now we know Ella was here at least six years earlier than previously thought.
 But what about Robert?
 So I searched the same directory for him, He wasn’t in it but I found a whole family of Savelys living at 24 Edgefield, the same address as Ella.
 It was a boarding house or hotel.
 I assume she met Robert through these Savelys.
 City Directory.
 Unfortunately the street is no longer known by this name and not listed on maps.
 I will have to do further research to find out if the place still stands and possibly get a picture.
-This city directory also means I need to more searching for a death record in Nashville instead of Sumner County for Ella’s natural-borne daughter, Mabel.
+This city directory also means I need to do more searching for a death record in Nashville instead of Sumner County for Ella’s natural-borne daughter, Mabel.

 Update 5 Jul 2015: After the previous update I had to run some errands but when I got back I checked the other city directories.
 These must be newly posted by Ancestry.
 Turns out that she is only on the 1903 one and Robert is not on it.
 They both show up in 1909, as I stated in my original research.
 So I have to assume again that they moved back to Sumner County.
 Oddly though, her mother is still living at the 24 Edgefield address in 1905 but no Ella and no Savelys.